Raynard S. Kington: Career

+Following appointments on the UCLA medical school faculty and as a senior scientist at RAND, Kington was director of the Division of Health Examination Statistics at the National Center for Health Statistics of the CDC where he also served as director of the National Health and Nutrition Examination Survey from 1998 to 2000.

 National Institutes of Health

-Kington served as principal deputy director of the National Institutes of Health from 2003 to 2008.
-He led the agency in this capacity until August 17, 2009, when Francis Collins was appointed director.
-He continued to serve as principal deputy director of the agency until August 2010.
+Kington served in several leadership positions at the National Institutes of Health beginning in 2000, including principal deputy from 2003 to 2008.
+He led the agency as acting director from October 2008 until August 2009, when Francis Collins was appointed director.
+He continued to serve as principal deputy director until August 2010.
 Speaking of Kington's tenure at the agency, Senator Tom Harkin praised his leadership for judiciously allocating $10 billion in congressionally-approved funds, implementing then president Obama's Executive Order on human embryonic stem cell research, and strengthening conflict of interest regulations.
-He is on the board of directors of the American Council on Education.
 As Deputy Director, he co-authored a study which found that Black scientists were less likely than White scientists to win approval of research grants, exposing racial discrimination in academia.

 Grinnell College

+On February 17, 2010, the Board of Trustees of Grinnell College announced that Kington had been appointed as the incoming 13th president of Grinnell College, effective August 1, 2010.